-A few weeks ago, while I waited for Robyn and LeeAnne to arrive at the Underground Lobster Pound in Brooklyn (more informally known as Ben‘s apartment) Ben and I got to talking about food bloggers.
-More specifically, Ben asked me why an overwhelming majority of food bloggers are: A. Asian and B. Female.
+A few weeks ago, approved while I waited for Robyn and LeeAnne to arrive at the Underground Lobster Pound in Brooklyn (more informally known as Ben‘s apartment) Ben and I got to talking about food bloggers.
+More specifically, this Ben asked me why an overwhelming majority of food bloggers are: A. Asian and B. Female.
 Before I could give him an adequate answer, I had to think about it long and hard.
 Fitting both those categories, I have often thought to myself, why do I love food so much?
 Why, after completing a liberal arts degree in fine arts and marketing, was I compelled to pursue a food-related career?

 I think a major reason can be attributed to my upbringing.
 Simply put, I am the spawn of two food-obsessed parents.
 Food has been an integral part of my life since I was old enough to chew.
 Whenever we went out to restaurants, my mom brought along a small pocket-sized pair of scissors with her to cut up whatever she was eating into smaller bite-size pieces for my sister and me.
 It wasn’t long before we had to pick out tiny fish bones and peel shrimp on our own.
 From the moment we were weaned from baby formula, we were introduced to “adult food”.